An Overview of Crystal Waters Permaculture & Eco Village

 By-laws ensure that residents are responsible for the provision of their needs and the disposal of waste within ecological parameters.
 While these by-laws provide a framework for sustainable living, perhaps more effective is the reality of living where your decisions affect ‘your own backyard’.
 Here, you can’t just flush the problem away and most residents are careful and responsible for what is done on both their own private land and throughout Crystal Waters on common land.

 Important impacts include the revitalisation of the local bio-region by the influx of new residents, the increased diversity of flora and fauna, the improvement in land quality, the nurturing of new ‘green’ technologies, and the education of the many course participants and guests visiting Crystal Waters.
 They learn how little you need to change your life in a Westernised country to make a very positive impact on the environment.

 The 640 acre (259 ha) property had been extensively logged and many of the ridges were near treeless.
 The land was in a stressed condition, and producing little in the way of food or income.
 7 adults living on the property had no legal tenure.

 The area is typically rural, suffering from unemployment due to the decline of traditional industries (timber and dairy farming) and population drift to the cities.
-All services from the local shop to the school were suffering.
+All services from the local shop to the school were suffering at the time.
 As the environment became over exploited the economy followed in a downward spiral.
 It was necessary to focus on the strengths of this bio-region and utilise these in a sustainable manner to create meaningful work and security to the remaining residents and to attract more people.